-- (a) derivative contracts traded on MTFs; - (b) derivative contracts which are not executed on a regulated market, but which share the same characteristics as exchange traded derivatives, so that once cleared they become fungible with ETD; - (c) derivative contracts executed on non-EU exchanges; - (d) derivatives contracts executed outside a regulated market, but processed by an exchange and cleared by a CCP;
+- (a) derivative contracts traded on MTFs; - (b) derivative contracts which are not executed on a regulated market, but which share the same characteristics as exchange traded derivatives, so that once cleared they become fungible with ETD - (c) derivative contracts executed on non-EU exchanges; - (d) derivatives contracts executed outside a regulated market, but processed by an exchange and cleared by a CCP.

-The definition of OTC derivatives provided for in Article 2 of EMIR is the following: 'OTC derivative' or 'OTC derivative contract' means a derivative contract the execution of which does not take place on a regulated market as within the meaning of Article 4(1)(14) of Directive 2004/39/EC or on a third-country market considered as equivalent to a regulated market in accordance with Article 19(6) of Directive 2004/39/EC.
+The definition of OTC derivatives provided for in Article 2 of EMIR is the following: 'OTC derivative' or 'OTC derivative contract' means a derivative contract the execution of which does not take place on a regulated market as within the meaning of Article 4(1)(14) of Directive 2004/39/EC or on a third- country market considered as equivalent to a regulated market in accordance with Article 19(6) of Directive 2004/39/EC.
 Consequently:

 - (a) Derivative contracts traded on MTFs are OTC derivatives in the context of EMIR. - (b) The definition explicitly refers to the place of execution ("a derivative contract the execution of which does not take place on a regulated market").
 The characteristics that these contracts have in common with exchange traded derivatives are therefore not relevant for the purpose of the definition of OTC derivatives. - (c) Derivative contracts executed on non-EU exchanges that are equivalent to a regulated market in accordance with Article 19(6) of MiFID do not count for the purpose of the determination of the clearing threshold.
 Derivatives traded in other non-EU exchanges will count for the determination of the clearing threshold.
-Article 19(6) states that the European Commission shall publish a list of those exchanges that are to be considered as equivalent.
-To date, there is no publicly available list of non-EU exchange equivalent to a regulated market, as envisaged under Article 19(6) of MiFID.
-In the absence of this list, all derivative contracts executed on non-EU exchanges should be counted for the purpose of the determination of the clearing threshold. - (d) Derivatives transactions, such as block trades, which are executed outside the trading platform of the regulated market, but are subject to the rules of the regulated market and are executed in compliance with those rules, including the immediate processing by the regulated market after execution and the clearing by a CCP, should not be regarded as OTC derivatives transactions.
+To date, there is no publicly available list of non-EU exchange equivalent to a regulated market, as envisaged under Article 19(6) of MiFID. - (d) Derivatives transactions, such as block trades, which are executed outside the trading platform of the regulated market, but are subject to the rules of the regulated market and are executed in compliance with those rules, including the immediate processing by the regulated market after execution and the clearing by a CCP, should not be regarded as OTC derivatives transactions.
 Therefore, these transactions should not be considered for the purpose of the clearing obligation and the calculation of the clearing threshold by NFC that only relates to OTC derivatives.